List of Marthandavarma characters

-The following is a list of characters from Marthandavarma, the 1891 historical novel by C. V. Raman Pillai.
-It also includes references to personalities from legends, history, and real life.
+The following is a list of characters in Marthandavarma, an 1891 historical novel by C. V. Raman Pillai.

-Lead Characters
+Main characters

 Marthanda Varma (Prince)

 Marthanda Varma is also referred to as Yuvarajavu (Prince).
-He is depicted as a young man, aged between 20 and 25 years, with a heroic appearance.
-As the rightful heir to the throne following the reign of King Rama Varma, he is known for his generosity, even towards conspirators, and his reluctance to impose harsh punishments, as advised by Ramayyan.
-To escape his attackers, he often adopts disguises.
-He holds Subhadra's words in high regard, which leads him to release Kudamon Pillai from detention upon ascending the throne.
+He is a young man, between 20 and 25 years old, with a heroic appearance.
+Heir to the throne after the reign of King Rama Varma, he is known for his generosity and reluctance to impose harsh punishment (as advised by Ramayyan Dalawa.
+To escape attackers, he often adopts disguises.
+He values Subhadra's words, which makes him release Kudamon Pillai from detention upon ascending the throne.

 Ananthapadmanabhan

-Ananthapadmanabhan adopts various disguises, including Shamsudeen, the Dweller of Kasi, Mad Channan, the Beggar, and the Diglot, to assist Marthanda Varma in evading his enemies.
-He is portrayed as a 22-year-old youth, skilled in disguise and adept in combat.
-He is the son of Thirumukhathu Pillai from a relationship following his father's marriage to Kudaman Pillai's maternal niece, making him the younger half-brother of Subhadra.
+Ananthapadmanabhan adopts disguises, including Shamsudeen of Kasi and a mad Channan beggar, to help Marthanda Varma evade his enemies.
+Twenty-two years old, he is adept in combat.
+Ananthapadmanabhan is the son of Thirumukhathu Pillai from a relationship after his father's marriage to Kudaman Pillai's maternal niece, making him Subhadra's younger half-brother.

-Ananthapadmanabhan is in love with Parukutty of Chembakassery.
-Although he is attacked and left for dead in the Panchavan forest, he is rescued by Pathan merchants.
-After his recovery, he disguises himself as Shamsudeen and later as a mad Channan to rescue Marthanda Varma from Mangoikkal and assists Hakkim in aiding the prince.
-Additionally, he introduces Mangoikkal Kuruppu to the Pathan merchants and helps him learn the Hindustani language.
+He is in love with Parukutty of Chembakassery.
+Attacked and left for dead in the Panchavan forest, he is rescued by Pathan merchants.
+After his recovery, he disguises himself to rescue Marthanda Varma from Mangoikkal and helps Hakkim help the prince.
+He introduces Mangoikkal Kuruppu to the Pathan merchants and helps him learn the Hindustani language.

 Subhadra

 Subhadra, also known as Chembakam Akka, is the daughter of Thirumukhathu Pillai and Kudamon Pillai's maternal niece.
-She is the half-sister of Ananthapadmanabhan.

-Subhadra is portrayed as a 25-year-old woman, known for her fairy-like beauty.
+She is Ananthapadmanabhan's half-sister.
+Age 25, she is known for her beauty.
 She was married to a relative of Kudamon Pillai, but their marriage ended after six months due to allegations of a relationship between her and Padmanabhan Thambi.

-Fierce and determined, Subhadra seeks revenge against those who ruined her marital life.
-She plays a key role in helping Marthanda Varma escape from the conspirators' schemes.
-Ultimately, she is killed by Kudamon Pillai.
+Fierce and determined, Subhadra seeks revenge against those who destroyed her marriage and plays a key role in helping Marthanda Varma escape from the conspirators.
+She is killed by Kudamon Pillai.

 Padmanabhan Thambi

-Padmanabhan Thambi, also referred to as Shri Rayi Padmanabhan Thambi, Pappu Thambi, or simply Thambi, is the elder son of King Rama Varma.

-Thambi is portrayed as a well-built man with a fair complexion, known for his fondness for wearing ornaments.
-He has a strong desire for beautiful women and is involved in relationships with Sivakami and a paramour from Ezhamkudi (Seventh House).

-Ambitious and power-hungry, Thambi aspires to ascend the throne after his father's reign.
-He also harbours desires for Subhadra and Parukutty.
+Padmanabhan Thambi, also known as Shri Rayi Padmanabhan Thambi, Pappu Thambi or Thambi, is the elder son of King Rama Varma.
+A well-built man with a fair complexion, he likes to wear ornaments.
+He is attracted to beautiful women (including Subhadra and Parukutty), and is involved in relationships with Sivakami and a woman from Ezhamkudi (Seventh House).
+Ambitious and power-hungry, Thambi aspires to the throne after his father's reign.